redstrate/redstrate.com/README.md

 ### Art

 The art gallery is defined via JSON (in `art`, and other directories in site root) and uses Python to generate the front-matter Markdown files that Hugo consumes.
 To refresh the gallery, re-run `scripts/gen_art.py`.
+The files are rarely edited by hand, I use [Redai](https://codeberg.org/redstrate/Redai) to edit these.

+In `data/sizes.json`, the sizes for the images is defined and read by `scripts/gen_art.py`.
+Currently the script used to generate this is not public, but the format should be straight-forward to figure out.

 ## License